Making a Budget

 You might have bills that change every month.
 Look at what you paid for the same month last year.
 You might need $200 for your gas bill in January, but $30 in July.

-- Write down how much money you This includes your paychecks and any other money you get, like child support.
+- Write down how much money you make.
+This includes your paychecks and any other money you get, like child support.

 How do I use my budget?